Cosmological constraints on multi-interacting dark matter: Multi-interacting dark matter and the cosmological tensions

 \section{Multi-interacting dark matter and the cosmological tensions}

-For each of the models studied in Sec.~\ref{sec:res}, and for the same datasets (Planck 2018 + BAO), we show in table~\ref{tab:tensions} the marginalised confidence intervals for the Hubble parameter $H_0$ and the clustering amplitude parameter $S_8$.
+For each of the models studied in Sec.~\ref{sec:res}, and for the same datasets (Planck 2018 + BAO), we show in table~\ref{tab:tensions} the marginalised confidence intervals for the Hubble parameter $H_0$ and the clustering amplitude parameter $S_8$. \footnote{Note that in our MCMCs we do not include any likelihoods of weak lensing or local measurements of the Hubble parameter, as combining incompatible datasets could lead to misleading results.
+Instead we determine the preferred parameter regions for early and late time measurements separately and quantify the approximate tension between them.}

-\enlargethispage{1\baselineskip} The first row shows the $\Lambda$CDM results for reference, using the same pipeline and datasets.
+The first row shows the $\Lambda$CDM results for reference, using the same pipeline and datasets.
 We can check that the preferred range for $H_0$ is in 4.3$\sigma$ tension with the late-time measurement of Ref.~\cite{Riess:2019cxk}, $H_0=74.03 \pm 1.42$~km/s/Mpc, while the preferred range for $S_8$ is in 2.3$\sigma$ tension with the conservative results of Ref.~\cite{Joudaki:2019pmv}, $S_8=0.762\pm0.025$.

 The subsequent rows of table~\ref{tab:tensions} show the $(H_0\,, S_8)$ predictions using Planck18 + BAO data in the case of DM--baryon interactions.
 The corresponding contour plots in the space $(H_0, S_8, \omega_\DM)$ are shown in figure~\ref{fig:tensions} (upper panel).
 Predictions for $H_0$ are unaffected by this type of interaction, which does not incorporate any mechanism to counteract an increase in $H_0$.
 The value of $S_8$ is significantly affected only in the $n_b=0$ case, that is, when the DM--baryon cross-section quickly decreases with time, and is thus potentially very large in the early universe.
 In this case, CMB bounds are compatible with values of the momentum exchange rate that lead to a suppression of the matter power spectrum on scales that are relevant for $S_8$.
 Note that the inclusion of Lyman-$\alpha$ data would result in stronger bounds on the momentum exchange rate \cite{Xu:2018efh}, which would restrict the possibility to lower $S_8$.